TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 2/Exodus 2.22.md

 ---

-And she bare a son, and he called his name Gershom; for he said, I have been a sojourner in a foreign land.
+She bore a son, and he named him Gershom, for he said, "I have lived as a foreigner in a foreign land."